rlovell3/Linux-Password-Generator/README.md

 srm file-to-delete
 ```
 ### Third-Party Password Managers
-Seriously, if you were a big-time hacker, password managers would be a primary target for you.
-Forever.
+Password managers are a primary target for industrial-strength hacking teams.
 I avoid all third-party password manager thingies.
 Sorry.
 I know a lot of people need them, but if you are this deep into this document, you don't need them, and should not waste your time on them.

 ### Changelog
 2023-11-22: Adopted auto-clipboard functionality and cleanup.